voduchuy/FSPCVODE_MEX/README.md

 - Type "make".
 The C source files are compiled into shared libraries.
 - Open Matlab, run the script 'build_mex_files.m'.
 - The Mex solver is ready to use.
 For more information, see the comments in "FspCVodeMex.c".

+Advance options:
+1) Build with OpenMP support:
+- The library can optionally use Sundials' OpenMP support (provided that this was enabled for your Sundials build).
+To enable OpenMP, instead of "cmake..", type

+cmake -DUSE_OPENMP=ON ..

+Note that the only compiler supported by Matlab on MacOS does not support OpenMP.
+If you are building this library in MacOS, the OpenMP support will always be turned off.